bill421/WoWoL/README.md

 ## World of Warcraft on Linux
 ---
 ### Fedora 29:
-  Just download the shell script and run it.
+  Just download the shell script, set it as an executable file and run it.
 DO NOT run this as sudo, it will ask for your sudo password during installation.
 If you run this as sudo, your root directory will be the main installation for Wine, and possibly cause storage issues.